cal-itp/data-analyses/gtfs_digest/_cardinal_direction_notes.md

 data processing (situate your steps somewhere, either in gtfs_funnel, but it may be elsewhere, and you'd want to slightly programmatically rename the file, maybe just +_test so you can grab the newly processed data easily through each stage)
   * What does "upstream step" mean?
   * What's the difference between all your work in `data-analyses/gtfs_funnel` and `gtfs_funnel/merge_data.py`.
-  * What file do you use to run everything to make the `operator_profiles` and `operator_routes_map`?
-  * So I have situated my step, but what am I supposed to programatically rename?
 > every output needs a new suffix while you're testing. and then you point your input to that. otherwise, you'd have to run all the dates (with schedule data, that's not a big deal, but 2 min here and there over 30-40 dates does add up). stop_times -> aggregate to route_dir -> schedule_data_for_date1 (AH note: this is how the dataset is constructed for one date)